Math in Moscow: Curriculum

-In addition to the mathematical curriculum, students are offered electives in Russian literature, Russia history, history of mathematics and science, and Russian language.
+In addition to the mathematical curriculum, students are offered electives in Russian literature, Russian history, history of mathematics and science, and Russian language.

 Course structure

 The courses deviate in structure from standard courses in the United States, Canada, and Europe.
 The Russian pedagogical tradition emphasizes developing the active participation of students.
 Classes are designed to encourage dialogues between the students and the teacher, which is more easily achieved in the program's small classes of two to ten students.
-Each math course runs three hours once a week.
-Roughly speaking, classes devote an hour and a half of lecture and an hour and a half of exercises, although structure varies from course to course.
+Each math course runs for three hours once a week.
+Roughly speaking, classes devote an hour and a half to lecture and an hour and a half to exercises, although the structure varies from course to course.
 Students may choose any number of courses, in practice between three and six from the mathematical curriculum.
 Courses are run jointly with the Higher School of Economics M.Sc program.
-Most of the Math in Moscow courses are given at the building of the Independent University of Moscow, located in the center of Moscow near the historic Arbat, some take place in the building of the Higher School of Economics.
+Most of the Math in Moscow courses are given at the building of the Independent University of Moscow, located in the center of Moscow near the historic Arbat, and some take place in the building of the Higher School of Economics.